lint-staged/lint-staged/README.md

   - `false`: Run all tasks serially
   - `true` (default) : _Infinite_ concurrency.
 Runs as many tasks in parallel as possible.
   - `{number}`: Run the specified number of tasks in parallel, where `1` is equivalent to `false`.
+- **`--quiet`**: By default `lint-staged` will print progress status to console while running linters.
+Use this flag to supress all output, except for linter scripts.
+- **`--relative`**: By default filepaths will be passed to the linter tasks as _absolute_.
+This flag makes them relative to `process.cwd()` (where `lint-staged` runs).
+- **`--shell`**: By default linter commands will be parsed for speed and security.
+This has the side-effect that regular shell scripts might not work as expected.
+You can skip parsing of commands with this option.

 ## Configuration